 You have a fanpage on Facebook or Twitter where you publish some content.

 You want to display the same content on your website.
 Rewriting all content will be tedious and time-consuming, so using the API connection is a good idea.
-Thanks to the connection via API, you will be able to automatically ask a given website (whether it’s Facebook, Twitter, or anything else) if there are new posts.
+Thanks to the connection via API, you can automatically ask a given website (whether it’s Facebook, Twitter, or anything else) if there are new posts.
 If a new post exists, you will download it and display it on your side.

 The API can also work the other way around, and from your website, you can publish the same post on Facebook or Twitter.

-The API is a kind of bridge that connects various applications and enables data exchange.
+The API is a bridge connecting various applications and enabling data exchange.